wlwardiary/cable2graph/README.md

 # note

-* You can customize the default svg.tmpl and run `g2svg.py` with `-t example.svg`.
+* copy and customize the default svg.tmpl and run `g2svg.py` with `-t example.svg`.
 * svg.tmpl referes to svg.js and svg.css
-* You can use [ReVerb](http://reverb.cs.washington.edu/) to extract sentences from the cables and use `g2svg.py -r example.reverb`.
+* use [ReVerb](http://reverb.cs.washington.edu/) to extract sentences from the cables and use `g2svg.py -r example.reverb`.
 To generate input files for ReVerb: `python c2txt.py cables.csv MRN1 MRN2 ...`.
 * `python g2svg.py -h` for more options.
-* You _don't_ need to run `extract.py`, the code comes with all generated data/ files.
+* you _don't_ need to run `extract.py`, the code comes with all generated data/ files.

 # copyleft